-- High success on big mountain goats.
+- Our hunters have high success on big mountain goats.
 It is common to see 10-20 goats per day.

-- This is a trophy mountain goat hunt, and Boone and Crockett billies are taken almost every year.
-If the weather cooperates and you are in decent shape, you will have an opportunity.
+- If the weather cooperates and you are in decent shape, you will have an opportunity.
 Goats average 8.5 to 10.5 inches, with some record book billies.

 - These goats have hair quality that is unsurpassed anywhere in the country!

 - We offer 1:1 and 2:1 mountain goat hunts.
 The 1:1 hunts always give you the best chance for success, and we highly recommend going that route.

 - Hunting season is September through January (varies slightly by unit).
 The later you go, the better the hide will be.